fsprojects/fantomas/docs/Documentation.md

 ### fsharp_max_value_binding_width

-Control the maximum width for which let and member value bindings should be in one line.
+Control the maximum expression width for which let and member value/property bindings should be in one line.
+The width is that of the pattern for the binding plus the implementating expression but not the keywords (e.g. "let").
-Default = 40.
+Default = 80.

 `defaultConfig`